eu-digital-green-certificates/dgc-business-rules-testdata/README.md

 ## About

-This repository holds business rules to determine whether a person is deemed fit-for-travel into a country-of-arrival (CoA) based on their vaccination, test, and recovery status.
+This repository holds business rules to determine whether a person is deemed fit-for-travel into a country-of-arrival (CoA) based on their vaccination, test, and recovery status, as encoded using the Digital COVID Certificate.
-The status of the business rules here is _unofficial_: the actual rules will be available from the DCGC Gateway.
+The status of the business rules here is _unofficial_: the actual rules will be available from the [DCGC Gateway](https://github.com/eu-digital-green-certificates/dgc-gateway).
-Business rules are specified using the format/language specified in the [DCC Business Rules GitHub repository](https://github.com/ehn-dcc-development/dgc-business-rules).

-This repository is intended for development purposes only, with value provided by validation executed per Continuous Integration (CI), for any Pull Request.
+Its main purpose is to help with developing _interchangeable_ business rules.

+This repository performs automatic validation and testing on all the rules contributed to it.
+This validation runs on every Pull Request, but can also be run locally from the commandline, as follows:

+    $ (cd tooling ; sh build.sh)

+The “CertLogic Validation” GitHub Action performs this exact same command.
+It requires a UNIX-like shell, Git, `curl`, `patch`, and a recent Node.js (with the NPM package manager) to be installed.

+After having run this command once, you can just run the validation/testing as follows:

+    $ (cd tooling ; npm start)

 Validation encompasses the following:
 * The JSON file of every rule is validated against the [Rule JSON Schema](https://github.com/eu-digital-green-certificates/dgc-gateway/blob/feat/validation-rules/src/main/resources/validation-rule.schema.json).
 * The `Logic` field of every rule is validated as a CertLogic expression.
-* The affected fields of the DCC `payload` accessed from the `Logic` field are compared with the `AffectedFields` field.
+* The specified `AffectedFields` field is checked against the fields of the DCC `payload` accessed from the `Logic` field.
 * ..._more validations and checks to follow_

+Business rules must be specified using the format/language specified in the [DCC Business Rules GitHub repository](https://github.com/ehn-dcc-development/dgc-business-rules).

 ## Organisation